Turmeric tea and milk: delicious, healthy, potent and amazing

 Turmeric is exactly the same brilliant golden-yellow spice that is an ingredient in Indian curries, also called Indian saffron.
 To get the best from the active ingredient, curcumin, it is important to have the turmeric ground, it needs heating to help release the properties.
-Oil is important to make the active ingredient more soluble.
-Flax Farm, cold-pressed linseed oil, rich in omega-3 is also anti-inflammatory and is an ideal oil to use with turmeric.
-Black pepper is important as a catalyst for making curcumin effective.
+Oil is important to make the active ingredient more soluble; what better than Flax Farm, cold-pressed linseed oil, rich in omega-3 and it tastes great making it an ideal oil to use with turmeric.
+Black pepper is important as a catalyst for making curcumin’ anti-inflammatory properties effective.

 Traditional ayurvedic remedy